Rare Image Released By NASA Shows Earth And Moon From Mars, And You’re In it

 “The moon is much darker than Earth and would barely be visible at the same brightness scale as Earth.
 The combined view retains the correct sizes and positions of the two bodies relative to each other.
 HiRISE takes images in three wavelength bands: infrared, red, and blue-green.
 These are displayed here as red, green, and blue, respectively.
 This is similar to Landsat images in which vegetation appears red.”

-If you look at the Earth, you can see the land masses of Australia, Antarctica and Asia, as Alfred McEwen notes.
+If you look at the Earth, you can see the land masses of Australia, Antarctica, and Asia, as Alfred McEwen notes.

 The reddish feature in the middle of the Earth image is Australia.
 Southeast Asia appears as the reddish area (due to vegetation) near the top; Antarctica is the bright blob at bottom-left.
 Other bright areas are clouds.